RememberOfLife/mirabel/README.md

   * is the history manager actually kept there? or in another place
     * could also send an event to set the displayed state
   * ==> history manager only sets guithread state, engine still calcs on the newest one, guithread events for new game moves get applied to the newest state (not shown), history manager has option to distribute viewing state to engine and network
-* should the server be a separate executable to the client?
 * where to store state info for things like:
   * engine uci opts
   * engine best moves and other infor like nps etc..